 In Chelsea, MGH's Chelsea HealthCare Center and CCHI, in partnership with the City of Chelsea, and key community organizations, have created a strong Community Leadership Team with a strategic plan and vision of reducing substance abuse and its consequences in Chelsea.
 This effort is a comprehensive, community-based and environmental approach encompassing prevention, early intervention and access to treatment, and includes policy development and social marketing aimed at systemic change that improves the lives of individuals and families and increases public safety in neighborhoods and the community overall.

-In Revere, the Revere CARES coalition won the Coalition of the Year award in 2010 from the Community Anti-Drug Coalitions of America for achieving positive substance abuse-related outcomes.
-In addition to several substance use indicators decreasing among high school youth, as measured by the Youth Risk Behavior Survey, high school students reported reduced ease in obtaining alcohol (83% to 69%) and marijuana (83% to 67%) between 2001 and 2009.
+In Revere, the Revere CARES coalition has worked with the community to prevent substance use, especially among youth, earning the Coalition of the Year award in 2010 from the Community Anti-Drug Coalitions of America for achieving positive substance abuse-related outcomes.
+Revere CARES' efforts have led to a decrease of substance use indicators among high school youth, as measured by the Youth Risk Behavior Survey.
+From 1999-2013 students self reported decreased current use of alcohol, a decline from 59% in 1999 to 37% in 2013, a 37.3% change.
+Current binge drinking also decreased from 41% in 1999 to 20% in 2013, a 51.2% change.
 Revere CARES has achieved a key coalition goal of successfully changing community norms related to:

 • Parents not allowing youth to drink at home

 • Police and schools’ enforcing consequences